 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-This project will focus on a WLAN that can efficiently support positioning services beyond those offered by the Fine Timing Measurement (FTM) protocol7 specified in IEEE P802.11 (known as REVmc) for High Throughput (HT), Very High Throughput (VHT), Directional Multi Gigabit (DMG) and PHYs under concurrent development (e.g., High Efficiency (HE), any PHY developed by a task group that might arise from the Next Generation 60 GHz (NG60) study group) STAs.
+This project will focus on a WLAN that can efficiently support positioning services beyond those offered by the Fine Timing Measurement (FTM) protocol7 specified in IEEE P802.11 (known as REVmc) for High Throughput (HT), Very High Throughput (VHT), Directional Multi Gigabit (DMG) and PHYs under concurrent development (e.g., within High Efficiency (HE) and Next Generation 60 GHz task groups) STAs.
 This project shall enable determination of absolute and relative position with better accuracy with respect to FTM executing on the same PHY-type, This project shall optimize system level performance attributes like wireless medium usage, power consumption and scalability to dense deployments.

 There is no other WLAN standard focusing on expanding the available positioning services and significantly improving existing positioning service scalability and performance other than this amendment.